-‘The Idol’ Is Proof of Hollywood’s Anti-MeToo Backslide
+‘The Idol’ Is Proof of Hollywood’s Anti‑MeToo Backslide

 The 2018 Emmys’ Attempt to Reckon With #MeToo Was Painful to Watch

-Not to mention, there’s an intimacy coordinator who’s swiftly dismissed by Jocelyn herself, asserting agency over how she’d like her body to be shown.
-These are all meant to be moments that give us permission to eye-roll at Hollywood’s saccharine safeness post-#MeToo, where everything is a problem and it’s supposedly ended up stifling women’s agency in the process.
+In another scene, an intimacy coordinator is swiftly dismissed by Jocelyn, who asserts agency over how she’d like her body to be shown.
+These are all meant to be moments that give us permission to eye-roll at Hollywood’s saccharine safeness post #MeToo, where everything is a problem and women’s agencies have supposedly been stifled in the process.
 There may be some truth to the argument that Hollywood’s efforts to rebuild in the aftermath of a paradigm-shifting movement against exploitation have sometimes been performative and shallow.
-But The Idol takes a position on the state of the industry which seems to say that any corrective effort is insincere, preferring instead to take the irony-poisoned route of dismissing it all together.
+But The Idol takes a position that seems to say that all corrective effort is insincere.

 This is an injustice to the pop icons it claims to be representing.
 There is foreshadowing, as a Vulture article pointed out, that Jocelyn will die tragically in the end.
-It may end up being a critique of entertainment culture after all.
-But the first episode set the tone for the creative choices to come, and the narrative vehicle with which to get that message across.
-Is it just one consuming, suffocating relationship with men like Tedros, or is it all of us who are complicit in the fall of the Britneys of the world?
-The Idol seems to lean toward the former — and in doing so, lets Hollywood’s exploitation culture off the hook for its crimes.
+The show might just end up being a critique of entertainment culture after all.
+But the first episode has set the tone for the creative choices to come and the narrative vehicle with which that message will be delivered.
+Is it just singular men like Tedros, who consume women within suffocating relationships, or is it all of us who are complicit in the fall of the Britneys of the world?
+The Idol seems to lean toward the former and, in doing so, lets Hollywood’s exploitation culture off the hook for its crimes.

-If the end of the first episode is any indication, Tedros will likely isolate and trap her into a parasitic relationship that preys on Jocelyn’s trauma and impulse to self-destruct.
-The death drive of female pop stars is something audiences have relished in consuming for a long time, and is making a comeback in media.
-Last year, Blonde made a similar play of claiming to depict Marilyn Monroe’s exploitation, while participating in the same voyeurism that ultimately destroyed her.
-In trying to make sense of damaged cultural icons in a post-MeToo world, Hollywood has arguably resorted to questioning the #MeToo movement itself, and the puritanism it has wrought in the culture at large.
-This negates the fact that #MeToo, not Hollywood narratives, was the conversation which complicated the “good” and “bad” victim binary, showing how power works in complex ways that harm people across a spectrum of behaviours and motivations.
+If the end of the first episode is any indication, Tedros will likely isolate and trap Jocelyn into a parasitic relationship that preys on her trauma and impulse to self-destruct.
+The death drive of female pop stars is something audiences have relished for a long time.
+Last year, Blonde similarly claimed to depict Marilyn Monroe’s exploitation while participating in the same voyeurismthat ultimately destroyed her.
+In trying to make sense of damaged cultural icons in a post-MeToo world, Hollywood has arguably resorted to a questioning the #MeToo movement itself and the puritanism it has wrought in the larger culture.
+This narrative not only lacks nuance but also negates the fact that power works in complex ways that harm people across a spectrum of behaviours and motivations.

-Perhaps one redeeming factor about The Idol is that it’s been widely panned by critics, and has an entertainingly teetering grip on the Rotten Tomatoes’ ratings.
-Many seem to agree: lingering on the body of a woman, whose exploitation is seemingly at the heart of the story, is not the best way to get that point across — especially if it’s the context of showing her readying herself for a man we’re primed to believe is the antagonist.
-And especially not right after everyone just loudly speculated on the meaning of the word ‘bukkake’ in reference to a photo the protagonist spent less time thinking about than the “rape-y” guy she would later be inviting into her home for that exact reason.
+Perhaps one redeeming factor about the discourse around The Idol is that it’s been widely panned by critics and has an entertainingly teetering grip on the Rotten Tomatoes’ ratings.
+Many seem to agree: lingering on the body of a woman, whose exploitation is seemingly at the heart of the story, is not the best way to get that point across, especially if the context is that of showing her getting ready for a man we’re primed to believe is the antagonist.